 Donor selection procedures that exclude high-risk donors, combined with serological screening of plasma donations, are the mainstays of ensuring safe raw material for the fractionation process.
 The safety of the raw material can only be ensured by the fractionator through the use of suppliers that exclude high-risk donors and use good quality viral screening tests.
-Further guidance on how national regulatory authorities can make certain of the safety of raw material used for blood products is provided in Sections II, III, and IV.
+Further guidance on how NRAs can make certain of the safety of raw material used for blood products is provided in Sections II, III, and IV.
 Some fractionators may purchase plasma from the open or so-called "spot" plasma market, rather than obtain it from their own centres or from centres subscribing to their own standards.
-The use of such "spot" plasma will not be subject to the same level of safety and regulatory control as the use of plasma from well- accredited centres, and national regulatory authorities should not consider using products manufactured from this type of plasma.
+The use of such "spot" plasma will not be subject to the same level of safety and regulatory control as the use of plasma from well-accredited centers, and NRAs should not consider using products manufactured from this type of plasma.